Origin8-Docs/origin8-docs/dreampipe/adapters/writing_adapters.md

 # <u>Writing Adapters</u>

-The adapters are components responsible for extracting data and writing them to the Event Receiver Service.
+The adapters are components responsible for extracting data and sending them to the Event Receiver Service.
 The adapter determines the structure of your entities and describes them explicitly, so they are understood downstream.

 The steps are generally as follows:
 1. Pull the raw data from your external source
 2. Rename and restructure your data.
 3. Transform into the [YADTO](/dreampipe/yadto/YADTO.md) format.
 (This can be performed using a DreamPipe library)
+4. Send the transformed data to the ERS

 ## <u>A working example</u>